-Judging registrations for 2024 are now open!
+Judging registrations for 2024 are now closed.
+Registrations for 2025 will open on Monday 3 March.

 We welcome all teachers including pre-service, TRT or retired teachers, along with science industry professionals as judges in the Oliphant Science Awards!